ArghyaChatterjee/Rover-less-Hector-SLAM-in-ROS-using-Nvidia-Jetson-or-Raspberry-pi/README.md

 # Rover-less-Hector-SLAM-in-ROS-At-home
   It's a Simultanous Localization And Mapping (SLAM) Technique in ROS which doesnot need any odometry data during realtime simulation using nvidia jetson nano/ raspberry pi 3b/ 3b+/ 4.
+To see the demo in youtube, please go: https://www.youtube.com/watch?v=rmJCJKAC10I
 # Ubuntu Mate 16.04 setup in raspberry pi
   Go to this website and follow the tutorial: https://downloads.ubiquityrobotics.com/pi.html
 # Ubuntu 16.04 setup in Nvidia Jetson Nano